 The British Council is an educational and cultural organization dedicated to promoting British culture abroad and forging international relationships between its people and other nations.
 For many years it has supported UK publishers with international markets by connecting UK publishers with these markets through its longstanding programs of book and publishing support.

-The British Council works with a range of partners to deliver its work in books and publishing, including the Publishers Association, the Booksellers Association, the Society of Young Publishers, and the British Library.
-The Council also has a strong network of contacts in the book industry worldwide, which it uses to support UK publishers in exporting their books.
+The British Council collaborates closely with several partners in books and publishing, such as the Publishers Association, Booksellers Association, Society of Young Publishers and British Library to carry out its work in this sector.
+Furthermore, its strong network of contacts within the book industry allows it to assist UK publishers when exporting their books abroad.

-The British Council provides a range of services to UK publishers looking to do business overseas.
-These include market intelligence reports, bespoke research, training programs, and networking events.
-The Council also supports publishers attending international book fairs and facilitates rights deals between the UK and foreign publishers.
+The British Council offers publishers seeking to do business overseas a range of services that include market intelligence reports, bespoke research projects, training programs and networking events.
+It also supports publishers attending international book fairs while brokering rights deals between UK publishers and foreign ones.

-The Council’s work in promoting books and publishing help to increase the visibility of British writers and publishers and to raise the profile of the British book industry internationally.
-This, in turn, leads to increased sales of British books and helps to support the jobs of those involved in the book industry.
+The Council’s efforts in promoting books and publishing aim to raise the visibility of British writers and publishers as well as to raise the international profile of British book industry, leading to increased sales of British books as well as supporting jobs within this industry.